qlands/FormShare/README.md

 FormShare 2 has been written from scratch (not a single line of code comes from Formhub, just ideas, and principles) using Python 3, [Pyramid](https://trypyramid.com/), MySQL, [ElasticSearch](https://www.elastic.co/elasticsearch/), and [PyUtilib](https://github.com/PyUtilib/pyutilib) to deliver a complete and extensible data management solution for ODK Data collection.
 It took us three years but is finally here :-) and it is Django free!

 FormShare **is for organizations** to install it in their server or cloud service to serve ODK XForms and collect and manage the submissions.
-FormShare is also available as a service at [https://formshare.org](https://formshare.org) for those organizations that lacks the capacity or resources to run their installation.
+FormShare is also available as a service at [https://formshare.org](https://formshare.org) for those organizations that lack the capacity or resources to run their installation.

 ScreenShot
 ----------